-Though the options owners are not obligated to buy or sell the asset before a future date, they can only exercise their right in the stipulated time period; if the owner does not exercise the option in the agreed time period, it will be lapse and become ineffective.
-Options facilitate their owners with the speculation over positive as well as negative market bend or movement.
+Though the options owners are not obligated to buy or sell the asset before a future date, they can only exercise their right in the stipulated time period; if the owner does not exercise the option in the agreed time period, it will lapse and become ineffective.
+Options facilitate their owners with the speculation over positive and negative market bend or movement.
 This helps investors in managing the risk and avoiding potential losses.

-Options may have various kinds of underlying assets like bonds, stocks, foreign currencies, commodities, etc. One option contract usually consists of 100 shares or units of underlying assets.
-The options buyer needs to pay options premium to the seller on the purchase of each contract.
-Options are sold on national stock exchanges as well as over-the-counter, i.e. OTC market.
+Options may have underlying assets like bonds, stocks, foreign currencies, commodities, etc. One option contract usually consists of 100 shares or units of underlying assets.
+The options buyer needs to pay the premium of an option to the seller on the purchase of each contract.
+Options are sold on national stock exchanges and over-the-counter, i.e., OTC market.
 The trader chooses the strike price and the expiration date at the time of purchase of the option.

 Example of Options in Finance

-There are two types of options, namely the call option and the put option.
+There are two types of options: the call option and the put option.
 Let us understand these with the help of examples.

-Call Option: An investor purchases the call option at the strike price of $100 per contract; the market value of underlying assets for this option is $70 per contract.
+Call Option: An investor purchases the call option at the strike price of $100 per contract; the underlying asset market value for this option is $70 per contract.
 The expiration period is nine months.
-Now in nine months, suppose the price of the underlying asset goes up to $120 per contract, then the investor will exercise the option at the strike price of $100 and make a profit of $20 per contract.
-But if the price goes below $100, the options buyer will not exercise the option since the strike price would be higher than the market price in such a case.
+In nine months, suppose the underlying asset price goes up to $120 per contract, then the investor will exercise the option at the strike price of $100 and make a profit of $20 per contract.
+But if the price goes below $100, the buyer of the option will not exercise the option since the strike price would be higher than the market price in such a case.
 The options contract would then lapse.

-Put Example: A trader buys a put option for the strike price of $70 per contract, and the current price of the underlying asset is $85 per contract.
+Put Example: A trader buys a put option for the strike price of $70 per contract, and the underlying asset’s current price is $85 per contract.
 The expiration period is six months.
-The buyer expects that the price will go down below $70 before the expiration date and if this happens, let’s say the price goes down to $60 per contract, the buyer of the option will make a profit by selling the option at the higher price of $70 per contract.
-But if this does not happen and the price stays at $75 per contract, the options buyer will not exercise the option, and the contract would lapse.
+The buyer expects that the price will go down below $70 before the expiration date, and if this happens, let’s say the price goes down to $60 per contract, the buyer of the option will make a profit by selling the option at the higher price of $70 per contract.
+But if this does not happen and the price stays at $75 per contract, the buyer of the option will not exercise the option, and the contract will lapse.

 Types of Options in Finance

-In a broader sense, there are two types of options, call option and put option.
+In a broader sense, there are two options: the call and put options.
 Both of these types of options are discussed below:

-- Call Options: In a call option, the options buyer has the right to buy the underlying asset at the agreed price at or until the expiry date.
+- Call Options: In a call option, the buyer of the option has the right to buy the underlying asset at the agreed price at or until the expiry date.
 The call option owner speculates that the underlying asset’s price will go above the strike price in the future.

-- Put Options: The put option provides the options buyer with the right to sell the underlying asset at the agreed price at or until the expiration date.
-Contrary to the call option, the buyer of the option speculates the price of the underlying asset will go down below the strike price in the future.
+- Put Options: The put option provides the buyer of the option with the right to sell the underlying asset at the agreed price at or until the expiration date.
+Contrary to the call option, the buyer speculates that the underlying asset’s price will go down below the strike price in the future.

 Valuations of Options in Finance

 Intrinsic value is the difference between the current value of underlying assets and the strike price.
-Time value is the amount that is a trader is ready to pay in expectation of favorable market movement in the future.
+Time value is the amount a trader is ready to pay in expectation of favorable market movement.
 Thus, to sum up, we can say that option valuation can be affected majorly by the below components:

 - Fluctuation in the current market value of the underlying assets can increase and decrease option pricing.

-- The strike of exercise price as agreed by the contract parties at the time of purchase also impacts the value of the option.
-For example, if the options buyer expects to make huge money and keep the strike price higher (call option), lower (put option).
-This will also impact the option premium that the owner needs to pay at the time of purchase.
+- The strike of the exercise price, as agreed by the contract parties at the time of purchase, also impacts the option’s value.
+For example, if the option buyer expects to make huge money, keep the strike price higher (call option) or lower (put option).
+This will also impact the option premium the owner must pay at the purchase time.

 - Market volatility also plays a vital role in options valuation.
-The higher the risk of fluctuation in the price of underlying securities, the higher will be the fluctuation in the option value.
+The higher the risk of fluctuation in the price of underlying securities, the higher the fluctuation in the option value.

 Uses of Options in Finance